Courage (2021 film)

 Courage is a 2021 German documentary film written and directed by Aliaksei Paluyan.
-It follows an underground theatre group during the 2020–2021 Belarusian protests.
+It follows an underground theatre group Belarus Free Theatre during the 2020–2021 Belarusian protests.

+The film had its worldwide premiere at the 71st Berlin International Film Festival in the Special section.
+The film was also nominated for the Berlinale Documentary Film Award.

 Accolades

 Courage won The Cinema for Peace Award for The Political Film of the Year in 2022.